On Sasakian quasi-Killing spinors in three-dimensions: Solutions to DM, ED and EDM systems

 Since $\langle\psi,\psi\rangle = -\frac{(n-2)S-2n\Lambda}{\lambda\langle\varphi,\varphi\rangle}\langle\varphi,\varphi\rangle = -\frac{(n-2)S-2n\Lambda}{\lambda}, $ then, since the Lemma \ref{lm:WK-spninor},

 It implies that $T^{spin} = \operatorname{Ric}-\frac{1}{2}Sg+\Lambda g.$ \end{proof}

-We obtain immediately by definition a relationship between a WK-spinor and an SqK-spinor. \begin{proposition} On a three-dimensional pseudo-Riemannian Sasakian space-form, a WK-spinor is an SqK-spinor. \end{proposition} \begin{proof} The Ricci tensor is given by $ {\rm Ric}= (H+(-1)^r)g +(1-(-1)^rH)\eta\otimes\eta $, which implies the claim. \end{proof}
+We obtain immediately by definition a relationship between a WK-spinor and a SqK-spinor. \begin{proposition} On a three-dimensional pseudo-Riemannian Sasakian space-form, a WK-spinor is a SqK-spinor. \end{proposition} \begin{proof} The Ricci tensor is given by $ {\rm Ric}= (H+(-1)^r)g +(1-(-1)^rH)\eta\otimes\eta $, which implies the claim. \end{proof}

 In Theorem 8.6. of \cite{Kim Friedrich 2000}, on a three-dimensional Sasakian space-form, the SqK-spinors which are WK-spinors with $\Lambda=0$ are decided.
 By almost the same argument we obtain the following results. \begin{proposition} Let $(M^{r,3-r},\phi,\xi,\eta,g)$ be a three-dimensional pseudo-Riemannian Sasakian space-form with the $\phi$-sectional curvautre $H$.
-An SqK-spinor of type $(a,b)$ which is a WK-spinor with WK-number $\lambda$ is the one of the following.
+A SqK-spinor of type $(a,b)$ which is a WK-spinor with WK-number $\lambda$ is the one of the following.